Arianism

 Ulphilas

-Bischof_Ulfilas_erklärt_den_Goten_das_EvangeliumHowever his student Ulphilas the missionary to the Goths was very much anti-trinitarian.
-His teaching caused a rift in the Church between the Arians and the orthodox or catholic that lasted till the last king of the Lombards was put down.
+Bischof_Ulfilas_erklärt_den_Goten_das_EvangeliumHowever, his student Ulphilas the missionary to the Goths was very much anti-trinitarian.
+His teaching caused a rift in the Church between the Arians and the Orthodox or Catholics that lasted till the last king of the Lombards was put down.

 Ulphilas/Ulfilas (ca 311-383) the bishop and apostle of the Goths was an Arian.
-He translated the Scripture in to the German or Teutonic language.
-However he did suppressed the four books of Kings and Chronicles which he thought, “might tend to irritate the fierce and sanguinary spirit of the Barbarians.”
+He translated the Scripture into the German or Teutonic language.
+However, he did suppress the four books of Kings and Chronicles which he thought, “might tend to irritate the fierce and sanguinary spirit of the Barbarians.”
 Gibbons Vol 4 chapter 37 Part 2.

 The Creed of Ulphilas